AMETIY/AMETIY/README.md

 🚧 **I am a Full Stack Developer and AI & Machine Enthusiast**
 ### Passionately building Full-Stack Projects and Continuously Learning and interested in real-world Machine learning problems.
 🔭 I’m currently working on Python in a goal to learn Machine Learning.
-👯 I’m open to collaborate and work on ML and Fintech projects.
+👯 I’m open to collaborate, Contribute to Open Source Projects and work on ML and Fintech projects.
 💬 Ask me about anything, I am happy to help
 📫 How to reach me: amanuelwubneh908 [at] gmail [dot] com.
 😄 Pronouns: he/him